IBM-Cloud/car-data-management/README.md

 In part 2 of this tutorial, you will learn how to see the results of the analysis on a map user interface by hovering the cursor over points on the map.

-For *"Tutorial part 2: View the analysis result on Map UI"*, refer to [this GitHub repository](https://github.com/IBM-Bluemix/map-driver-insights)
+For *"Tutorial part 2: Displaying the analysis result on a Java client map UI"*, refer to [this GitHub repository](https://github.com/IBM-Bluemix/map-driver-insights)

 ### Process
 The following steps provide a sequential outline of how your application interacts with the **Driver Behavior** API: